jsamiksha1/jsamiksha1/README.md

 **jsamiksha1/jsamiksha1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 <h2>About Me</h2>

--🎓 I'm a developer, and sophomore at IGDTUW, IT.
+-🎓 I'm a developer, undergrad at IGDTUW, IT.

 -🌱 I’m currently practising DSA in C++.